Allium/WithoutHeadOrFoot/_posts/2016-07-02-Genetically-Engineered-Straw.md

 I don't mean to suggest that commercial interests necessarily preclude work which benefits common people; but merely that we must be wary of the sophisticated craft of public image and spin.

 Take Golden Rice, whose humanitarian credentials have been enthusiastically touted for years, but which has to date witnessed no substantial deployment.
-Nor is there convincing evidence that it is a cost-effective &ndash; or even *effective* &ndash; means of mitigating VAD in at-risk populations.
+Nor is there convincing evidence that it is an effective, let alone cost-effective, means of mitigating VAD in at-risk populations.

 It's a similar story for other GM crops with traits like drought or salt tolerance, which have ostensibly been developed to help poor farmers.
 They comprise a high percentage of agritech PR content, a tiny percentage of research investment, and a zero percentage of seed sales.